wxjiao/wxjiao.github.io/_pages/home.md

 We build machine learning models for Natural Language Processing (NLP).
 We also work on problems in the intersection of NLP and Education.
 Our current focus areas include:
 1. Reasoning with natural Language, particularly Neuro-symbolic approaches and Causality
 2. NLP applications, particularly QA, Dialog and Discourse
+3. (Controllable) Natural language generation
-3. Human-centered NLP in educational contexts
+4. Human-centered NLP in educational contexts

 We are located in the [beautiful](https://www.zuerich.com/en) city of Zurich in Switzerland.
 We regularly exchange ideas and work with our neighbors in [Rycolab](https://rycolab.io/) and the [Zurich-NLP group](https://zurich-nlp.ch/), as well as with our colleagues in the [Institute for Machine Learning](https://ml.inf.ethz.ch/).